Duramorph/Roxanol (Morphine) Addiction – Side Effects, Abuse, Detox and Withdrawal

 Prescription drug abuse of opiates like morphine is common in the United States.
-According to SAMHSA’s 2016 National Survey on Drug Use and Health, 6.9 percent of the population (or 18.7 million people) misused prescription drugs like morphine.
+According to SAMHSA’s 2018 National Survey on Drug Use and Health, 9.9 million Americans misused prescription pain relievers like morphine in the past year.

 Typically, morphine is prescribed on a short-term basis to treat pain, but it may also be used long-term when other painkillers stop working.
 In some instances, short or long-term use can lead to physical dependence and addiction.

 Morphine misuse isn’t always intentional, but using this opiate in any way other than prescribed by a doctor is dangerous.
 Misuse of morphine may include actions like: